kanharabi/Multi-robot-path-finding/README.md

 Let there be k number of robots and r number of tasks.
 The details of robot location and tasks are provided as per the following table.

+Assume that the a robot can move at most one cell (either vertically or horizontally) at a time step, a normal cell can be occupied by at most one robot.
+Source, destination, temporary stor- age locations can accommodate multiple robots simultaneously.
+Our target here is develop a work schedule that minimizes the time to complete all tasks.
+You need to develop both optimal as well as heuristic algorithms.